oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     In few minutes instance resize is completed.
 Expand **Resource Usage** section on PDB Home page.

     This shows now new resource usage limits.

+    EM compares the actual workload against the predefined configuration in the service template, also, notifies the user with a warning message to modify the thresholds accordingly.

       ![](images/cmp-pdb-resize-validation.png " ")